 Hans Björnsson, emeritus in Systems management at Chalmers as well as former professor at UC Berkeley and Stanford, was central in shaping and developing the exchange.
 Originally the exchange consisted of two obligatory Chalmers courses at UC Berkeley, customized for students at IE&M. From 1996 one of the two courses was taken at Stanford.
 They were meant to complement the IE&M program and the students read the same courses.

-Since 2017 Marcus Holgersson has become head responsible for the exchange and the students now read their courses solely at UC Berkeley.
-Holgersson has a background as a researcher and teacher at the division of Entrepreneurship and Strategy at Chalmers as well as visiting researcher at Stanford och UC Berkeley.
+Since 2017 Marcus Holgersson has become head responsible for the exchange and the students now take their courses solely at UC Berkeley.
+Holgersson is currently a researcher and teacher at the division of Entrepreneurship and Strategy at Chalmers and has a background as visiting researcher at Stanford och UC Berkeley.

 Holgersson has developed the program so that the students are formally registered as students at UC Berkeley.
 This gives them the freedom to choose courses freely from the wide selection offered by the university.
 This also means that the members of the Berkeley committee can apply for accommodation at campus and are granted access to the plethora of activities arranged every week at the university area.